Arthur Chassériau: Patron and major donor to the Musée du Louvre

 It was during almost daily visits to the artist's aging brother, Frédéric-Victor-Charles Chassériau, in his Place Vendôme apartment that the young Arthur Chassériau promised himself to honor the memory and work of the "cousin" Théodore he had never met.

-For almost half a century, Baron Chassériau passionately sought out Théodore's works around the world.
+For almost half a century, Baron Chassériau sought out Théodore's works around the world.
 No sacrifice or effort, no matter how great, slowed down his life's work.

 From 1879 to 1898, Baron Chassériau and the Comité Chassériau fought to save the frescoes painted by Théodore Chassériau for the Cour des Comptes, which were destroyed by fire in the Palais d'Orsay.

 Never one to refuse his help, Arthur Chassériau sat on the boards of numerous art foundations and remained a member of the board of the Société des Amis du Louvre for many years.
 From 1925 to 1934, he chaired the Board of Directors of the Rodin Museum.
 La Sabretache appointed him a life member of its Committee.
 He was also president of the Musée Gustave Moreau and founder of the Société des Peintres Orientalistes (1887).

 As the main collector of Théodore Chassériau's work, he was the one in charge of certifying his nephew's original work.
 By the end of his life, Arthur Chassériau became almost blind, so it has been speculated that he may have certified works that were in fact not created by his nephew.

 He was a knight of the Légion d'honneur and a recipient of the Médaille coloniale and the Médaille commémorative de la guerre 1870-1871.